OsgiliathEnterprise/platform/ansible/roles/docker/README.md

 Role Name
 =========

-A brief description of the role goes here.
+This role has been initialized using the command `molecule init role --driver-name vagrant --role-name docker --verifier-name testinfra`

 Requirements
 ------------